 All children and young people need support in order to learn, but some require support which is additional to, or different from, what is normally provided.
-This is known as having additional support needs, or ASN.
+This is known as having additional support needs (ASN).

 For most of these children, their needs will be planned for through normal school planning processes.
 However, some children may need help above and beyond what the school can normally provide.
-We call this additional support for learning, or ASfL.
+We call this additional support for learning (ASfL).

 Some examples of why a child or young person may require extra help with their education include:

 - being particularly gifted or able